 In fact, Mahathir when launching Vision 2020 in 1991 said that one of the challenges that Malaysia need to overcome to meet Vision 2020 is “establishing a united Malaysian nation made up of one Bangsa Malaysia (Malaysian Race)”

 And how does the Government wish to achieve that – united Malaysia?

 They cannot continue to hold on to policies that will create further divisions among the people.

 In the long run, it will only prove fatal to the development of the country and the Government do recognise it.
 Already brilliant minds have been leaving the country in droves for a better future abroad and Malaysia does not benefit a bit from this mass exodus.

 But then again, the right execution of ideal policies has been curtailed by many limitations as well which includes poor planning and execution and more importantly lack of political will-power to make the real change.

-Besides in the end, there will come a time when race box in official forms to be eliminated, so the earlier, the better.
+Besides, in the end, there will come a time when the race box in official forms to be eliminated, so the earlier, the better.